Diocese of Saint George's in Grenada

-The Roman Catholic Diocese of St. George's in Grenada (Dioecesis Sancti Georgii) is a diocese, of the Latin Church of the Roman Catholic Church in the Caribbean, which encompasses only and the entirety of Grenada.
-It is a suffragan of the Metropolitan Archdiocese of Castries (Saint Lucia) and a member of the Antilles Episcopal Conference, het depends on the missionary Roman Congregation for the Evangelization of Peoples.
+The Roman Catholic Diocese of St. George's in Grenada (Dioecesis Sancti Georgii) is a diocese of the Catholic Church that encompasses only and the entirety of Grenada.
+It is a suffragan of the Metropolitan Archdiocese of Castries (Saint Lucia) and a member of the Antilles Episcopal Conference.
+The diocese depends on the Dicastery for Evangelization.

-Its cathedral episcopal see is Immaculate Conception Cathedral, in national capital St. George's, Grenada.
+Its episcopal see is the Immaculate Conception Cathedral, in the national capital of St. George's.